emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 In builds with ``ASSERTIONS`` enabled, a magic cookie stored at address 0 is checked at the end of the program execution.
 That is, it will notify you if anything wrote to that location while the prgram ran.
-This only detects writes, not reads, and does not help find where the bad write actually is.
+This only detects writes, not reads, and does not help to find where the bad write actually is.

 Consider the following program, ``null-assign.c``: